Bible translations into Finnish: Translations

 Again a new translation was needed in the early 20th century, and a translation committee was set up in 1911.
 It had its work ready 1933.
 The full edition of the Bible was published in 1938.
 This edition is often referred to as the '.
 It was translated by the Finnish Lutheran Church and intended for Lutheran use.
-As the method of translation was "one source language word - one Finnish word".
-The 1938 edition consisted of Old Testament, deuterocanonicals and New Testament.
+The method of translation was "one source language word – one Finnish word".
+The 1938 edition consisted of the Old Testament, deuterocanonicals and the New Testament.
 In translation, it uses the technique of formal equivalence.
-The language was archaic even contemporaneously as it aimed to create a solemn mood against both the meaning of the original text as well as conventions of the Finnish language.
+The language was archaic even contemporaneously, as it aimed to create a solemn mood against both the meaning of the original text as well as conventions of the Finnish language.

 ' (New Testament and Psalms in modern Finnish) is a 1973 translation by the and Suomen Kirkon Sisälähetysseura.
 The translation proved short-lived, because of the publication of Uusi kirkkoraamattu (New Church Bible) in 1992.
 The translation technique used in Uusi testamentti nykysuomeksi is that of dynamic equivalence.

 The latest official Finnish translation dates from 1992, the so-called (New Church Bible).
 It is the first Finnish ecumenical edition; the translation committee consisted not only of the representatives of the Finnish Lutheran Church, but also of academics and representatives of the Finnish Orthodox Church and Finnish Catholic Church, and is intended for the use of all Christian denominations.
 The translation technique used in the 1992 edition is dynamic equivalence, and it aims to use ordinary standard Finnish.
 The initial edition consisted of only the New and Old Testaments: the translation of the Old Testament deuterocanonicals were finished only in 2004.

 Uusi kirkkoraamattu was criticized by some as deviating from the original text because of its contextual translation.
 These critiques sparked a new translation, Raamattu kansalle (Bible for the People), 1999/2012.
 It strives to use modern Finnish.
 Another new translation, Jumalan Kansan Pyhä Raamattu (1992; Holy Bible of the People of God) is largely based on the 1933/1938 Church Bible and attempts to correct some errors in it.
 Both Raamattu kansalle and Jumalan Kansan Pyhä Raamattu return to the principle of formal equivalence used in the 1933/1938 bible.

 Uuden Maailman käännös (New World Translation) is an unofficial Finnish translation of the Bible, used by Jehovah's Witnesses.
 It has been translated from its English version rather than from the original Aramaic and Greek.

 The Union of Independent Evangelical Lutheran Congregations in Finland has its own translation of the New Testament and Psalms, published first in 1935 (NT) and 1949 (Psalms) and revised in 1983.

 Recently, parts of the Bible have been translated to dialects of Finnish.